SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 Other types of response could include: a), b). ...
 Another possible area of future research would be to investigate why ...

-## Being Cautious
+## Devices for avoiding over-generalisation

-> Devices for avoiding over-generalisation
+↑ Being Cautious

 Ozone is toxic to almost all living organisms.
 Ozone is toxic to most living organisms.